 No. A private surveyor must be hired to determine the location of any private property line.

-The city does not have licensing requirements for general contracting.
-However, any contractor wishing to perform work on either a sanitary sewer main or sanitary sewer lateral must obtain a sewer builder’s license from the City Engineer’s Office.
+Additionally, any contractor wishing to perform work on either a sanitary sewer main or sanitary sewer lateral must obtain a sewer builder’s license from the City Engineer’s Office.
 In order to obtain a sewer builder’s license the contractor must submit a liability bond in the sum of $1,000 with the sureties to the approval of the City Engineer, conditioned that they will obey all ordinances of the City and laws of the State relative to street openings and sewer connections, and that they will indemnify and hold harmless the City from all loss or damage that may be either directly or indirectly occasioned by making connection with any sewer or the making of the necessary excavations, a Certificate of Insurance from an insurance company authorized to conduct business in the State of Ohio, stating that the applicant has in effect Comprehensive General or Contractors Liability Insurance and Completed Operations Insurance with minimum bodily injury limits of $250,000 per occurrence and $500,000 aggregate and property damage limit of $100,000 per occurrence and aggregate and an annual fee of $20.00.
 The sewer builder’s license shall be in effect for the calendar year of issuance, with the calendar year commencing January 1 and ending December 31.

 After discussing the proposed vacation with the City Engineer’s Office, a vacation petition along with a non-refundable $100 application fee must be submitted to the City Engineer’s Office.
 The application will need to be signed by all property owners adjoining the proposed right of way being requested for vacation.
 Upon receipt, the City Engineer’s Office will provide a copy of the petition to the Clerk of City Council.
 The applicant will be contacted by a City Councilperson.
 Final decision is at the discretion of City Council.
 The applicant requesting the vacation of any public land shall be required to pay and shall pay the fees and costs associated with publishing all public legal notices advertising the vacation request and for the recording of any documents establishing such vacation, prior to the third reading and approval of any vacation ordinance by City Council.
 The applicant will be invoiced by the Clerk of City Council.